Jewellery Guides

 The safest way to ensure a diamond is real and know its exact specifications is to only purchase IGI or GIA certified diamonds.
 The Gemological Institute of America use the toughest grading standards to verify a diamonds cut, clarity, carat and colour, noted particularly for their grading of natural diamonds - whilst IGI are considered the best option for lab diamonds.

 Once assessed, an IGI or GIA diamond will have a unique code of minuscule proportions inscribed onto the side.
 This will only be visible under a microscope, and paired with the certificate is good insurance that your diamond is real and is exactly what you have been told it is.
-At Queensmith, we only stock IGI and GIA certified diamonds, and will show you the unique number inscribed on the diamond through a microscope, as well as the corresponding certificate during in-store appointments.
+At Queensmith, we only stock IGI and GIA certified diamonds, and will show you the unique number inscribed on the diamond through a microscope, as well as the corresponding certificate during in-store appointments, when purchasing any of our jewellery, wedding rings or diamond engagement rings.

 Have your diamond GIA certified